anseki/grunt-htmlclean/README.md

 **If you want to just clean files, [Command Line Tool](https://github.com/anseki/htmlclean) is easy way.**

-Simple and safety cleaner without changing the structure to minify HTML/SVG.
+Simple and safety HTML/SVG cleaner to minify without changing its structure.

-## Removing

-htmlclean removes the following texts.

-+ The leading whitespaces, tabs and line-breaks, and the trailing whitespaces, tabs and line-breaks.
-+ The unneeded whitespaces, tabs and line-breaks between HTML/SVG tags.
-+ The more than two whitespaces, tabs and line-breaks (suppressed to one space).
-+ HTML/SVG comments.
-+ The unneeded whitespaces, tabs and line-breaks, meaningless zeros, numbers, signs, etc. in the path data of SVG (e.g. `d` attribute of `path` element).

-For example, the more than two whitespaces (even if those are divided by HTML/SVG tags) in a line are suppressed:
+For example, more than two whitespaces (even if those are divided by tags) in a line are reduced.

-* Before
+Before:

 ```html
 <p>The <strong> clean <span> <em> HTML is here. </em> </span> </strong> </p>
 ```

-* After
+After:

 ```html
 <p>The <strong>clean <span><em>HTML is here.</em></span></strong></p>
 ```

-The whitespace that was right side of `<strong>` was removed, and the left side was kept.
-The both side whitespaces of `<em>` were removed.
+The whitespace that was on the right side of the `<strong>` was removed, and one on the left side was kept.
+And whitespaces on the both side of the `<em>` were removed.

-For example, in a case of this SVG file, 4,784 bytes were reduced:
+For example, unneeded whitespaces in path data of SVG are reduced.
+In the case of this SVG file, 4,784 bytes were reduced:

 <img src="https://rawgit.com/anseki/grunt-htmlclean/master/Ghostscript_Tiger.svg" width="300" height="300">

+## Removing

+htmlclean removes following texts.

++ Leading and trailing whitespaces (tabs and line-breaks are included)
++ Unneeded whitespaces between HTML/SVG tags
++ More than two whitespaces (reduced to one space)
++ HTML/SVG comments
++ Unneeded whitespaces, meaningless zeros, numbers, signs, etc. in path data of SVG (e.g. some attribute's value of `path`, `animateMotion`, etc. elements)

 ## Protecting

-The following texts are protected (excluded from [Removing](#removing)).
+Following texts are protected (excluded from [Removing](#removing) list).

-+ The texts in `textarea`, `script` and `style` elements, and the text nodes in `pre` elements.
++ Texts in `textarea`, `script` and `style` elements, and text nodes in `pre` elements
-+ The quoted texts in the tag attributes.
++ Quoted texts in tag attributes except path data of SVG
-+ The texts in the SSI tags (PHP, JSP, ASP/ASP.NET and Apache SSI).
++ Texts in SSI tags (PHP, JSP, ASP/ASP.NET and Apache SSI)
-+ IE conditional comments. e.g. `<!--[if lt IE 7]>`
++ IE conditional comments (e.g. `<!--[if lt IE 7]>`)
-+ The texts between `<!--[htmlclean-protect]-->` and `<!--[/htmlclean-protect]-->`.
++ Texts between `<!--[htmlclean-protect]-->` and `<!--[/htmlclean-protect]-->`
-+ The texts that is matched by the [`protect`](#protect) option.
++ Texts that is matched by [`protect`](#protect) option

 ## More Information